 In addition to having strong people skills, you need to be detail-oriented as well.
 Ensuring safety is a top priority for pharmacists, and pharmacy techs play a key role in flagging potentially dangerous medication issues and ensuring prescriptions are filled accurately and precisely.
 This may mean double-checking dosages and the customer’s health record to see if they need to talk with pharmacists about how to take a new medication or about any issues they are having.

 Another highly-valued skill is your ability to stay organized and how you prioritize tasks that may be competing for your attention.
 Can you easily switch streams from one type of task to another without missing a beat?

 You’ll want to demonstrate all of these skills as best you can and tailor your resume to fit the job.
-At Rasmussen College, you can get a head start on this by meeting with a career services advisor to help you with your resume.
+At Rasmussen University, you can get a head start on this by meeting with a career services advisor to help you with your resume.

 Ready to start your pharmacy technician training?

 Now that you know a little more about what to expect with pharmacy technician training and education, are you feeling ready to take that first step toward a new career in healthcare?
-At Rasmussen College, you’ll have the support and flexibility needed at every step of the process.
+At Rasmussen University, you’ll have the support and flexibility needed at every step of the process.
 Start the next chapter in your professional life and learn more by visiting the Pharmacy Technician Certificate program page.

 1Time to completion is dependent on the number of transfer credits accepted and the number of courses completed each term.

-Rasmussen College will reimburse the application fee for each qualified student’s first attempt of one of the following industry certification exams: Pharmacy Technician Certification Examination® (PTCE®) or Exam for the Certification of Pharmacy Technicians (ExCPT).
+Rasmussen University will reimburse the application fee for each qualified student’s first attempt of one of the following industry certification exams: Pharmacy Technician Certification Examination® (PTCE®) or Exam for the Certification of Pharmacy Technicians (ExCPT).
 Should you need to take an exam more than once to receive a passing grade score, you will be responsible for all subsequent exam application fees.